General information and definitions

 Can a parent modify a custody order because of military service?

-If one parent is deployed, a judge can temporarily modify (change) a custody or visitation order to account for the parent’s relocation or absence.1 In the temporary custody order, the judge should:
+If one parent is deployed, a judge can temporarily modify a custody or visitation order to account for the parent’s relocation or absence.
+In the temporary custody order, the judge should:

-- Arrange for immediate notification by each parent of any change of address or contact information to the other parent and to the court (unless due to domestic violence, the abused parent’s address must be kept confidential – in that case, it would only be given to the court, not the other parent);
+- arrange for immediate notification by each parent of any change of address or contact information to the other parent and to the court (unless due to domestic violence, the abused parent’s address must be kept confidential – in that case, it would only be given to the court, not the other parent; and

-- Let another family member of the deployed parent use his/her visitation rights (called “delegation” of visitation) under an existing order, but only under certain circumstances.
-See Can a parent who is deployed give his/her visitation rights to a family member?
+- let another family member of the deployed parent use his/her visitation rights, called “delegation” of visitation, under an existing order, but only under certain circumstances.
+See Can a parent who is deployed give his/her visitation rights to a family member?1

 1 Alaska Statute § 25.20.110(e)

-Will a parent's military deployment be held against him/her?
-How else does it affect custody/visitation?
+How does a parent's military deployment affect custody/visitation?

 The court order that is written must require that: